exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 ### Definitions

+The definitions from the [general description of consensus algorithm](consensus.md) are used.

 Each node has a set of transactions that have not yet been added to the blockchain.
 This set is called _pool of unconfirmed transactions_.
 In general, the pools of unconfirmed transactions are different for different nodes.
 If necessary, the nodes can request unknown transactions from other nodes.

 **TODO:** insert picture